avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-17-11-Add-custom-sounds.md

 ### Modify your UImanager file

 If you're speaking to an Alexa-enabled device, you may want an indicator that your wake word was heard.
 In some cases, this may be an LED activating or changing color on the device.
 But what if you can't see the device?
 In this case, you may want your device to play an audio cue to confirm when Alexa hears you.
-In this step, you'll modify the **User Interface Manager** to play a **Ding!** each time Alexa's state changes to `LISTENING`.
+In this step, you'll modify the **User Interface Manager** to play a **Ding!** each time Alexa's state changes to **LISTENING**.

-{:.steps}

 1. Navigate to */home/pi/avs-sdk/avs-device-sdk/SampleApp/src/* and open UIManager.cpp with a text editor.